Posted By Nicholas Brown.

 Power Consumption Of Refrigerators

-The average household refrigerator consumes 400 kWh to a little under 600 kWh annually.
+The average household refrigerator consumes 400 kWh to a little under 600 kWh annually (this applies to modern units that are less than a decade old, older models can consume far more than that).
 This translates to a cost of (respectively) $44 USD to $66 annually at the U.S. national average electricity rate, or $3.66 to $5.50 per month.

-You cannot obtain an accurate average power consumption figure after metering it for only a day because sometimes it does not cycle off for most of the day, I have seen refrigerators on all day sometimes, and it may actually do the opposite the next day.
+You cannot obtain an accurate average refrigerator power consumption figure after metering it for only a day, because sometimes it does not cycle off for most of the day.
+Some refrigerators operate all day (which is not necessarily normal), and operate for a much shorter time period the next day.

 Power Consumption Of Washing Machines

 The rule that the wattage printed on appliances is not adequate information applies to washing machines too.
 Washing machines consume widely varying amounts of power from less than 20 watts, to more than 500 depending on what it is doing.

 It is filling that requires less than 20 watts, washing requires a few hundred watts on average because it has to rotate a large heavy barrel full of clothes and soap water, rinsing does as well, this applies to spinning as well because it literally has to spin a large heavy barrel full of clothes and soap water.
 More power is required to move heavier items.